 Also, these options can be configured for your archives page and singular blog posts separately.

-For example, while you can choose between different header layouts in the free version of GeneratePress, the premium version allows added flexibility to set a different mobile header.
+For example, while you can choose between different header layouts in the free version, the premium version allows added flexibility to set a different mobile header.
 You can also use your navigation as the header to give a lean and mean look to your blog.

 In summary, GeneratePress offers a fresh and user-friendly design without the need to install 3rd party page builder plugins.
 However, if you would like to use a page builder plugin with GeneratePress, you have the complete freedom to do so.

-I will elaborate on this aspect later on in this GeneratePress review.
+I will elaborate on this aspect next in this GeneratePress review.

 Page builder compatibility